IvanoBilenchi/ICTextView/README.md

 ###### Content insets methods

-`scrollRangeToVisible:consideringInsets:` lets you scroll until a certain range is visible, accounting for content insets.
+The "scrollRangeToVisible:consideringInsets:" and "scrollRectToVisible:animated:consideringInsets:" methods let you scroll until a certain range or rect is visible, eventually accounting for content insets.
 This was the default behavior for `scrollRangeToVisible:` before iOS 7, but it has changed since (possibly because of a bug).
 This method calls `scrollRangeToVisible:` in iOS 6.x and below, and has a custom implementation in iOS 7.